 The Connect dialog will appear.
 Then choose to which App, from one of your already existing apps, you want to connect.
 The chosen App in the drop down will have access to the Database that you are connecting to.

-Step 3 - Using the data
+Step 3 - Use the data

-Once connected, go to the Dashboard of the App you connected.
+Go to the Dashboard of the App you connected.
 You will notice the classes from the connected Database appear in the Database Browser in the following formats:

 DatabaseName_ClassName if it is a custom class